fhswno/Web-Crawler/README.md

 If you need any help, or go through any issue with the WebCrawler, I have included my email address.
 Please send a description of the problem, plus steps, screenshots and info about your OS & System to make it easier for me to help 😊

+## How to run it 👀
+Clone the repository.
+Use the Terminal to `cd` into the project folder.

+Run `npm install --save-dev nodemon`.
+Then, run `npm run start`.
+Nodemon should now listen for any updates.

+Type `localhost:1000` in your browser, and you should see the Webpage.

 ## How it was built ⚒️
 This Web Crawler has been build in exactly 6 hours using the technology mentioned in the intro.
 It uses only four packages:
 * **Express.js** - for the backend.